 Advanced technical aspects of golf match play will be included.
 Additionally, psychological skills for the elite golfer will be incorporated including visualization, pre-shot routines, relaxation methods and self-talk strategies.
-54-108 hours laboratory for 1-2 laboratory units.
+54-108 hours laboratory.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: E. Max UC credit, 4 units of KIN activity courses.
+Transfer: CSU, UC\; CSU GE: E. \ Any or all of these PE Activity courses combined: maximum UC credit, 4 units.